 Extrapolation methods are used for the sampled populations and non-response techniques are applied when necessary.

-Foreign direct investments surveys are used to comply with several obligations, i.e. those of the balance of payments, international investment position, foreign affiliates trade in services (FATS) and direct investments statistics (FDI).
+Foreign direct investments surveys are used to comply with several obligations, i.e. those of the balance of payments, international investment position (IIP), and foreign affiliates trade in services (FATS).

 Data are collected using a set of integrated surveys.
 The main survey deals with direct investment entities.
-Based on the identification of individual entities and on the existing percentage of ownership between these entities, the direct investment entities are automatically selected following a predefined algorithm.
-The selected entities are all non-resident subsidiaries, associates and branches owned directly or indirectly by the reporting enterprise, as well as the direct and indirect non-resident shareholders.
+Based on the ownership percentages, the direct investment entities are automatically selected following a predefined algorithm.
+This concerns all non-resident subsidiaries, associates and branches owned directly or indirectly by the reporting enterprise, as well as the direct and indirect non-resident shareholders.
 The non-resident companies related to the respondent not having an equity participation or having an equity participation of less than 10% are also selected.

 Additional data, e.g. sector of activity, quoted or unquoted, are also gathered in the main survey.
 This information is used to calculate equity capital at book value for quoted enterprises.